mozilla/addons-server/docs/topics/development/github_actions.md

 ### use context action to define global context

-Most global context should be defined in the {ref}`context <actions_context>` action instead of directly in workflows.
+Most global context should be defined in the context action instead of directly in workflows.

 ### prevent invalid workflow configurations